bfasenfest/midi-timing-panel/README.md

 ## TODO
+- [X] Create function in Premiere.jsx to handle create markers from time and duration input from panel

-Add in midi-timing library to parse midi into json with absolute times Add function inside index to parse through json and run the add marker function for each note.
+- [ ] Add in midi-timing library to parse midi into json with absolute times
+- [ ] Add function inside index to parse through json and run the add marker function for each note.

 ## Setup